-For detailed information about class schedules and prices, see the
+For information about class schedules and prices, please click here!

 PRIVATE & SEMI-PRIVATE LESSONS